AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 Yes, one product code can support images in different regions as long as the regions already support the images.

-## I bought 100 images with the same product code.
-Can I use them within any region?
+## I bought 100 images that have the same product code.
+Can I use the images within all regions?

 Alibaba Cloud Marketplace images are region-specific.
-If you want to use an image within a specific region, we recommend that you purchase the image within that region.
+If you want to use an image within a specific region, you must purchase the image in that region.

 ## After I select I/O Optimized, I cannot select Alibaba Cloud Marketplace images when I purchase an ECS instance.
 What is the cause and how can I resolve this problem?